 One-on-One time can be a casual time together or a short activity you do with one another.
 Ask your child to pick something to do.
 Join them in an activity they enjoy.
 If necessary set a timer.
 Ending One-on-One time is important so that it doesn’t become burdensome.
 Remember the goal is to make good connections with your child in short, repetitive encounters.
 You can still spend time doing activities that take more time, just don’t call it One-on-One time.

-If fact, one of the things you could do during One-on-One time is to plan a bigger activity.
+In fact, one of the things you could do during One-on-One time is to plan a bigger activity.
 Perhaps a Date Night together would be fun.
 Some families celebrate a Special Night with their children every month on the date of the child’s birth.
 For example, If their birthday is Jan.
 5, on the 5th of every month they have a Special Night with a parent.

-Some tips for making One-on-One time work:
+Some tips for making it successful:

-- Keep other children occupied
+- Keep other children occupied.

-- If other children interrupt, dock time during their One-on-One time (enforce this and they’ll quickly learn)
+- If other children interrupt, dock time during their One-on-One time (enforce this and they’ll quickly learn.)

-- Put younger children to bed first
+- Put younger children to bed first.

-- Praise good behavior and ignore minor misbehavior (One-on-One time should be a positive interaction)
+- Praise good behavior and ignore minor misbehavior (One-on-One time should be a positive interaction.)

-- Have a few ideas handy in case your child can’t decide what to do
+- Have a few ideas handy in case your child can’t decide what to do.

 Making One-on-One time successful!